NativeScript/docs-v7/docs/cookbook/formatted-string-ng.md

 </Label>
 ```

-This syntax differs from the FormattedString’s full syntax used in NativeScript Core, shown below, which does not work in Angular apps:
+This syntax differs from the full syntax of FormattedString used in NativeScript Core, shown below, which does not work in Angular apps:

 ```HTML
 <Label>